Camp Lejeune Water Contamination Settlement - Find Out Here if You Qualify.

 How Our Raleigh Independent Contractor Lawyers Can Help

-If you have been injured at work and you have been classified as an independent contractor, don’t give up just yet.
+If you have been injured at work and you have been classified as an independent contractor, don’t give up just yet and call our workers’ compensation attorneys.
 You may have options for getting compensation for your injuries.
 Many who work at a job where on-the-job injuries are common are incorrectly classified as independent contractors when they are actually regular employees.
 If that is the case with you, you may be eligible for workers’ compensation for independent contractors.

 Contact us Today